OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-14.md

 ## 1 Corinthians 14:24

-But if all prophesy, and an unbeliever or outsider enters, he is convicted by all, he is called to account by all;
+But if everyone prophesies, and an unbeliever or outsider enters, they are convinced by all, they are called to account by all;

 ## 1 Corinthians 14:25

-The secrets of his heart are revealed; and so he will fall on his face and worship God, declaring that God is truly among you.
+The secrets of their heart are revealed; and so they will fall on their face and worship God, declaring that God is truly among you.

 ## 1 Corinthians 14:26